 Compared to part-time work, an even more flexible form of labor is temporary work.
 This includes both agency workers and limited duration contract workers.

-A governance structure where the board is split between an Executive Board and a Supervisory Board.
+A governance structure, in which the board is split between an Executive Board and a Supervisory Board.
 The Executive Board is responsible for developing, driving, executing and achieving the approved strategy and strategic targets, while the Supervisory Board acts in the interest of the company by supervising and advising the Executive Board.

 A VMS is an internet-enabled contingent worker sourcing and billing application that enables a company to procure and manage a wide range of contingent workers and services in accordance with client business rules.